Veterans Resource Center at St. Scholastica

 Post 9/11 GI Bill®, Yellow Ribbon and Chapter 31 Certifying and Awarding Policy

 Pursuant to Public Law 111-377, The College of St. Scholastica is specifically designating the following funds for the sole purpose of defraying tuition and fees.
-Thus, these amounts are deducted from student’s total reported tuition and fees.
-(Note: This is particularly important for students with the Post 9/11 GI Bill® and vocational rehabilitation.)
+Thus, these amounts are deducted from the student’s total reported tuition and fees.
 The College reserves the right to add to this list as new funds are created.
 The list is reviewed before each semester begins.

 - Academic Plus Program Award